 DUNEDIN STREET ART … BY KIDS

 Dunedin is all about art and the Dunedin Street Art Trail is a must for visiting families.
-The city’s walls are an ever-evolving gallery of incredible artworks by local and international street artists, and the trail makes for a fun and colorful way to explore Dunedin.
+The city’s walls are an ever-evolving gallery of incredible artworks by local and international street artists, and the trail makes for a fun and colorful way to explore Dunedin with kids.

 He said: “Dunedin is a pretty indie kind of place, as demonstrated by my mum’s love of their jangly old indie rock bands, which she came to Dunedin to see back when dinosaurs were still stomping around the streets.
 There is still lots of live music and cool edgy fashion but the indie vibe has also spread all over its walls.